dezalins/miniguia-notebooklm-estudos-ia/README.md

 This repository is organized as follows:

-docs/
+## docs

-- study-guide.md → consolidated knowledge
+- [Study Guide](docs/study-guide.md) → consolidated knowledge extracted from the sources
-- prompts.md → prompt engineering
+- [Prompts](docs/prompts.md) → prompt engineering experiments used in NotebookLM
-- insights.md → key insights generated
+- [Insights](docs/insights.md) → key insights generated from AI analysis

-sources/
+## sources

-- references.md → list of study materials
+- [References](sources/references.md) → list of study materials used to build the notebook

+## assets

+- [Diagram](assets/diagram.md) → visual representation of the AI learning workflow

 ---